JeffDeCola/my-go-examples/testing/gotests-complex-function/README.md

 ## WHAT IS GOTESTS

-`gotests` makes writing Go tests easy.
-It's a Golang cli that generates table driven tests based on its target source files' function and method signatures.
+`gotests` makes writing go tests easy.
+It's a golang cli that generates table driven tests based on its target source files' function and method signatures.